 Just to clarify, cold brew isn’t the same as iced coffees.
-Those are made by adding cold milk and ice cubes to coffee that was brewed at hot temperatures, wheres cold brew coffee is a brewing technique that relies on cold water, time, and… well, your patience.
+Those are made by adding cold milk and ice cubes to coffee that was brewed at hot temperatures, wheres cold brew coffee is a brewing technique that relies on cold water, time, and… well, your patience (find out all the cold brew vs iced coffee differences).

 Even though it has higher caffeine levels, cold brews result in a slower release compared to hot-brewed coffee, so you won’t get any caffeine crash.
 It tastes sweeter, more mellow, and less acidic, too.